opethe1st/Myaml/readme.md

 key3: value
 ```

+### *Sequences*

 Sequences corresponds to arrays.
+An item in a sequence is denoted by a `- ` where the length of this should be equal to the indentSize(number of spaces that make up an indent).
 Here are some examples
 ```yaml
 -   value
 -   value3